rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Building value for Grinnell (?)
 1. BBC micro:bit
 1. Norman Bins (vs. Norman doors)

+A series on fun books?

+1. CLC 17 - Contemporary Literary Criticism
+1. Whatever book my Grandmother is holding in that picture?

+All those outstanding anniversary musings (if it's not too late)

+1. Favorites.
+1. Longest
+1. How much did I write?
+(I can roll back.)
+1. ...

 A series on addiction and organization